History 801-America Interpreted

 This required course will introduce graduate students to the history profession and to the tools and methods used by historians.

 A variable themed graduate level course.
 Topics in American history will include both key issues and periods in history as well as historiographical disputes.
 May be repeated for credit.
 Some examples of course topics are: Age of Jackson, American Borderlands, American Constitutional History, American Religion, American West, American Women's History, Civil Rights, Civil War, Cold War, Colonial America, Great Depression, Hispanics in America, Historical Preservation, Indians & Empires, Modern West, Native American History, Nebraska History, Plains Indians, Popular Music, Popular Culture, Public History, Reconstruction, Revolutionary Origins, Sports History, U.S. Latin American Relations, World War II, etc.

-History 849-Readings in European History
+History 849-Readings in World History